University of British Columbia Vancouver: Transportation

 The internal campus street grid is mostly organized as a number of east–west roads intersecting a series of north–south malls.
 There are few through streets on campus as both Main Mall and University Boulevard are largely pedestrian streets, bisecting the campus in both the east–west and north–south directions.
 The campus is ringed by a number of arterial roads providing access to the University Endowment Lands and the City of Vancouver.
 These roads – consisting of NW and SW Marine Drive, Chancellor Boulevard, University Boulevard and 16th Avenue – are owned and maintained by the Ministry of Transportation and Transit as part of the provincial highway system.

 The UBC campus is a major destination for the regional public transit system operated by TransLink.
 The UBC Exchange is a major bus terminus that serves two of the busiest bus routes in the region: the 99 B-Line to Broadway and the R4 RapidBus to 41st Avenue; both routes link to the SkyTrain.
 Other bus routes to UBC Vancouver include the 4, 9, 14, 25, 33, 44, 68, 84 and N17.
 An extension of the SkyTrain network to replace the 99 B-Line and connect the UBC campus is part of long-term plans from TransLink and the provincial government but remains unfunded.
+The proposed Millennium Line UBC Extension would extend rapid transit from Arbutus Station to the UBC campus, with planning and technical work continuing while funding for construction is sought.
 The U-Pass BC is a universal transit pass that is offered at a discount for students and faculty to offset commuting costs.